 The results of this test are not merely anecdotal.
 This publisher has repeated his results in other A/B splits.
 The “cuter,” folksy, more alliterative handbook title has beaten the straight up handbook title every time.

-So, our new best practice, when writing titles for paid products, is to write a title that leads with the main benefit, even if the benefit doesn’t have a keyword phrase in it.
+When writing titles for paid products, write a title that leads with the main benefit, even if the benefit doesn’t have a keyword phrase in it.

 When writing headlines, generally you can use more words.
 Move the benefit from the subhead; put it in the main headline.
 Use the popular SEO keyword phrase in the subhead, not the main head.